-- 1. Tutor to facilitate interactive review of the day ensuring thoughts are captured. - 2.
+- 1. Tutor to facilitate interactive review of day ensuring thoughts are captured. - 2.
+Revisit the 'Who', 'What', 'How', 'Environmental Considerations' model to bring the course together. - 3.
 Tutor to facilitate time for training course review and action plan to be completed, with support as required.